 - your scrotum is red, warm to the touch, or tender

-- you have recently been in contact with someone that has the mumps
+- you’ve recently been in contact with someone who has the mumps

-- using ice to reduce swelling in the scrotum
+- Use ice to reduce swelling in the scrotum.

-- supporting the testicles while lying down by placing a rolled towel under the scrotum
+- Support your testicles while lying down by placing a rolled towel under your scrotum.

-- using over-the-counter pain medications, like acetaminophen or ibuprofen, to reduce pain
+- Use over-the-counter pain medications like acetaminophen or ibuprofen to reduce pain.

 - urine cultures

-- examination of secretions from the prostate (requires a rectal exam)
+- an examination of secretions from the prostate, which requires a rectal exam

-- surgery to untwist testicles (in the case of testicular torsion)
+- surgery to untwist the testicle if you have testicular torsion

 - pain medications